-87. Each CSP will include a logical results framework.
-WFP will develop a country-level monitoring and evaluation plan - a component of its performance management system - as part of each CSP.
-Overall performance of the CSP will be measured against targets set in the national zero hunger strategic review.

-- 88. In line with international norms, the monitoring of SDG indicators and of selected national, sub-national and thematic indicators will be the responsibility of national authorities with the assistance of international organizations.
+- 87. Each CSP will include a logical results framework.
+WFP will develop and budget for a countrylevel monitoring and evaluation plan - a component of its performance management system - as part of each CSP.
+Overall performance of the CSP will be measured against targets set in the national zero hunger strategic review. - 88.
+In line with international norms, the monitoring of SDG indicators and of selected national, subnational and thematic indicators will be the responsibility of national authorities with the assistance of international organizations.
 International organizations will also work to build the capacity of national monitoring efforts. - 89.
 WFP's performance management will involve tracking operational outcome indicators, process indicators, output indicators and activity indicators.
 Outcome and output achievement values will be reported on in annual performance reports at the country and global level.
-Key performance indicators for organizational effectiveness, efficiency and
+Key performance indicators for organizational effectiveness, efficiency and economies will also be established, capturing value-for-money considerations.
+These indicators will be monitored through various managerial systems and processes and will also be reported on in country and global level annual performance reports.

-&lt;sup>25 United Nations Economic and Social Council (ECOSOC) documents E/CN.32016/2 and E/CN.32016/3.
+&lt;sup>28 United Nations Economic and Social Council (ECOSOC) documents E/CN.32016/2 and E/CN.32016/3.
 2016.
 Report of the Inter-Agency and Expert Group on Sustainable Development Goal Indicators and the Report of the High-Level Group for Partnership, Coordination and Capacity Building for Post-2015 Monitoring.